taikoxyz/taiko-mono/CONTRIBUTING.md

 ## Documentation standards

-Use the [Microsoft Writing Style Guide](https://learn.microsoft.com/en-us/style-guide/welcome/) as a base point of reference for writing style.
+This section describes our documentation standards at Taiko.

-### Philosophy
+### Philosophies

 - Create the minimum viable documentation.
 - Don't repeat yourself, use links to existing documentation or inherit it.
 - Keep documentation close to what it's describing (for example, in the source code).

+### Writing style

+Use the [Microsoft Writing Style Guide](https://learn.microsoft.com/en-us/style-guide/welcome/) as a base point of reference for writing style.
+Generally, don't worry too much about things like typos.
+What's more important is following the basic [philosophies](#philosophies) outlined above and following structural standards for highly readable and minimal documentation.

 ### Creating content